 Defining New-Age Play in Education—Gamification, Game-based Learning and Game Design

-Learning through a medium that both educates and entertains is called edutainment.
+When learning happens through a medium that both educates and entertains, it is called edutainment.
 Here, the aim is to make the learning process fun, thereby creating a positive experience.
 Research states that positive learning helps in better retention of concepts.
-Besides ensuring complete comprehension, keeping the students motivated and engaged is another challenge a teacher faces.
-Edutainment has broadened and developed, making itself adept at meeting such a challenge.
-Recent trends have witnessed innovative technology-based pedagogies — gamification of learning, game-based learning, etc — are adept in keeping children motivated.
-These terms are overlapping and closely-related and hence should be clearly defined to prevent confusion.
+A teacher faces many challenges in the classroom.
+This includes ensuring complete comprehension, keeping the students motivated and engaged etc. Edutainment has broadened and developed, making itself adept at meeting such a challenge.
+Recent trends have witnessed innovative technology-based pedagogies such as gamification of learning, game-based learning, etc. They are adept in keeping children motivated.
+These terms can be confusing as they are overlapping and closely-related.
+So let us first attempt to clearly define them.

+Consider this example.
 A social studies teacher might resort to Civilisation 3, the third part of a video game series on building empires, to explain Chinese politics and geography lessons to students.
 Here, the teacher has clearly defined the learning outcomes for the students.
 In other words, the teacher uses actual video games in the classroom and the students learn from the video game instead of a textbook or a digital classroom solution.
-Serious games can be used to impart lessons in subjects ranging from civics to maths.
-Game-based Learning (GBL) balances the subject matter with play and also enables the students to apply the learnt concepts in real life.
+This method of using serious games to impart lessons is possible for subjects ranging from civics to eve

 When students sign up on online platforms to practice their lessons in a gaming environment, they can challenge others, embrace competition and earn rewards, which is their biggest motivation.
-Simply put, the application of game mechanics in a non-game context is called gamification.
+Simply put, gamification is the application of game mechanics in a non-game context.
 Instant feedback and gratification in the form of scores keeps the student hooked.
 Effectively used and monitored by teachers, it can also be a student’s summative assessment.
-A student’s progress in a particular topic can be gauged by his/her performance.
-For instance, a student can challenge his/her classmate on the day’s lessons.
-While a teacher may not be able to set practice papers as per the varying needs of each learner, gamification addresses individual behavioural pattern to understand the progress made by each student appropriately.
+A student’s performance will help the teacher gauge their progress in

 Gamification is independent but also embodies the elements of game design.
 Game design includes the process of planning the gaming environment, setting the goals and mechanics, deciding upon the rules, and drawing the storyline and the characters.
 However, game designs employed in other sectors, such as business, public education, might get complex and have economic implications.